brainstem-org/brainstem_support/docs/datamodel/stem.md

 - [**Subject**]({{site.baseurl}}/datamodel/stem/subject): Animal subjects are described by essential attributes such as name, sex, species, and strain.
 Subjects must belong to one or more projects and can be associated with various procedures.

-- [**Dataset**]({{site.baseurl}}/datamodel/stem/dataset): Datasets are modular constructs that provide standardized descriptions of various aspects of experiments.
-They are composed of four main modules: Behavior, Experiment data, Manipulations, and Epochs.
-Datasets must belong to one or more projects.
+- [**Session**]({{site.baseurl}}/datamodel/stem/dataset): Sessions are modular constructs that provide standardized descriptions of various aspects of experiments.
+They are composed of four main modules: Behavior, Data acquisition, Manipulations, and Epochs.
+Sessions must belong to one or more projects.

 - [**Collection**]({{site.baseurl}}/datamodel/stem/collection): Collections allow for grouping datasets within a project.
 They can be used to organize datasets for specific analyses or figures.
 All datasets in a collection must belong to the same project.